ui/stamps-api-docs/source/legacy_members_api.rst

-user                         Yes         A string indicating legacy member's ID, mobile number or email merchant_id                  Yes         Merchant ID the legacy member is associated with pin                          Yes         Legacy member's pin bonus_stamps                 No          Integer, bonus points given to target user's membership generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true`
+user                         Yes         A string indicating legacy member's ID, mobile number or email merchant_id                  Yes         Merchant ID the legacy member is associated with pin                          Yes         Legacy member's pin store                        No          Store ID or name the legacy member is being activated from bonus_stamps                 No          Integer, bonus points given to target user's membership employee_code                No          Employee code generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true`
 ============================ =========== =========================